Pubs Code etc. Regulations 2016: Pubs Code in Scotland

-The Law Society of Scotland said in its response when looking at competition grounds "that where the operating model of a pub tenancy arrangement is such that effective wholesale prices of beer and other products are driven significantly above market value, the cost may be borne by consumers."
+The Law Society of Scotland said in its response when looking at competition grounds "that where the operating model of a pub tenancy arrangement is such that effective wholesale prices of beer and other products are driven significantly above market value, the cost may be borne by consumers".

 A few pub companies in Scotland have signed up to a voluntary code arranged by its membership organisation the BBPA which forms a concession made to tied tenants, it is not a universal offer as not all tied pub companies in Scotland signed up to a code, the SBPA (Scottish Beer and Pub Association) launched its version in 2016 which its members publish.
 Previously, the voluntary code was managed by the GB-wide Pubs Governing Body (PGB).

-Recent Developments: On 27 November 2020 the Tied Pubs Bill passed stage one by a huge majority, 107 For 0 Against, the Scottish Minister Jamie Hepburn announced during the debate that the Scots Government would now be backing the bill.
-The Tied Pubs (Scotland) Bill became an Act on 5 May 2021.
+On 27 November 2020 the Tied Pubs Bill passed stage one by a huge majority, 107 for 0 against, and the Scottish Minister Jamie Hepburn announced during the debate that the Scots Government would now be backing the bill.

+The Tied Pubs (Scotland) Act 2021 passed the Scottish Parliament by a vote of 111 for, 0 against and 0 abstentions.
+It became law on 5 May 2021.
+The Scottish Government consulted on the creation of the actual code wording, and the Code is now set out in the Scottish Pubs Code Regulations 2024.